 Normal faults are mostly found on the eastern medial moraine and at the terminus.
 Between 2014 and 2016, the first (see Fig. 2a) developed rapidly in the vertical domain reaching a height of 12 m in 2016.
-The collapse was even more rapid at the terminus, leading to the formation of three subvertical facies, up to 24 m high (see Fig. 2b and 2e), while the height of the vault is as low as 10 m.
-Several fractures also appear in conjunction with the large ring fault located in the central section of the glacier, extending the fracture system to the western glacier margin.
-It is likely that the terminus will recede along the fault system on the eastern medial moraine and following the ring faults at the eastern and western margins, increasing the occurrence of hazardous phenomena in these areas.
+The latter increased in number as size, as the terminus underwent collapse, leading to the formation of three major ice cavities, up to 24 m high (see Fig. 2b and 2e).
+In 2016, ice thickness above the cavity vault was between 5 and 10 m (see Fig. 4, location 1).
+Several fractures identified as normal faults also appear in conjunction with the large ring fault located in the central section of the glacier, extending the fracture system to the western glacier margin.